Fees and First Steps

 I am covered by many insurance plans.
 Some plans list me by my name, and some do not list me but still offer a benefit including out of network benefits.
 (Therefore I may be covered even if you have checked a list or called your insurance person.)

 I offer insurance verification once we have determined an appointment will be set.
-There are many, many variations to each insurance companies plan so I cannot determine ahead of time in all cases what will be covered.
+There are many, many variations to each insurance companies plan so I cannot determine ahead of time what will be covered by your insurance.

 Third Step: The First Appointment

 Welcome!
-Once we have decided that we are a "fit" to work together, what issues you want to address, what you intend to change, you will have a brief idea how counseling will proceed.
+Once we have talked and decided that we are a "fit" to work together, what issues you want to address, and what you intend to change, you will have a idea how counseling will proceed.